MoeweX/MockFog2/README.md

 ![](misc/Stages.png)

 MockFog2 has two major components.
+At the moment (Version 2), they are capable of the following:

 #### [Node Manager](node-manager/README.md)
-The Node Manager is responsible for setting up required virtual machines in the Cloud and installing the node agent.
+The Node Manager is responsible for setting up the for the infrastructure emulation required virtual machines in the Cloud and installing the node agent.
-Setting up the infrastructure does also involve manipulating networking delays between machines.
+It is also capable of managing the application lifecycle and the collection of experiment results.
 The Node Manager is controlled through a node.js CLI application.

 #### [Node Agent](node-agent/README.md)